Athanar/BachelorProject/README.md

 # BachelorProject
- This contains the implementation for the bachelor thesis
+ This contains the implementation for the bachelor thesis "Automatic generation of data warehousestructures from source metadata" by Mathias Nielsen.